 Put the steamer rack in the bottom of the Instant Pot and add 1 cup of water to help the milk steam.
 Set in 4 clean Mason jars and add the milk to the bottom rim of the jars.

 Twist the Instant Pot lid in place and make sure the vent on top of the unit is turned toward “sealing” and the unit is plugged in.
 Push the Steam button and adjust the minutes to 1 minute.
 It takes only a few minutes for it to run the steam cycle and do a natural release.

 When the release is finished, I turn the IP off and take the lid off to start the cooling process.
 As time passes, you will see a skim on top of the milk.
-That’s very normal and all I do is take a spoon to remove it and discard.
+That’s very normal and all I do is take a spoon to skim it off and discard it.